Suicide Club (film): Themes and interpretation

-The film touches one of the most pressing problems of contemporary Japanese society: child and youth suicide rates that rise constantly since 1998.
-Japanese culture has a very specific history with suicide and has a wide range of its concepts, starting with highly romanticized Seppuku and Shinjū.
-Social pressure is extremely high in modern Japan: failure, misfortunes, mental issues are highly stigmatized and condemned.
-Normally, a train company will charge the family of a person who jumps under the train, and banks encourage debtors to take out life insurance policies on themselves.
-The film explores the results of this attitude: loneliness, isolation, epidemic of low self-esteem and the trivialization of life, and the psychoses of 21st Century society.
-Sono blames media and how it results in snowballing peer pressure, he calls communication through the Internet ‘suicidal’.
+The film explores the consistent increase in the suicide rates of Japanese children and youth since 1998, which has emerged as one of the most pressing problems of contemporary Japanese society.
+Japan has a very specific history relating to suicide and a wide range of its concepts, starting with the ancient and highly romanticized seppuku and shinjū.
+Social pressure is also extremely high in the country; failures, misfortunes, and mental issues are highly stigmatized and condemned.
+For example, a train company will charge the family of a person who dies by jumping in front of a train, and banks encourage debtors to take out life insurance policies on themselves.
+The film explores this attitude and Japan's resulting loneliness, isolation, epidemic of low self-esteem, and trivialization of life, as well as the psychoses of 21st century society.
+Sono, who blames the media and how it contributes to mounting peer pressure, has called online communication "suicidal".

+Greg Falla used it in his book, Sado Mass Essayist: Certified Loverboy, Certified Cinephile, to explore how Japan is represented as a character in many Japanese movies.
+The importance of the spiral symbolism, the disconnect between the pioneering tech-age in a fundamentalist and traditionally conservative country, and Japan's pseudo-romanticised history with suicide from the days of the samurai until modern day pressures, are all expanded upon.
+Falla notes that Sion pioneered the real concerns in the modern age on online chatrooms before the dangers were truly known.

 Release and reception

-Suicide Club gained considerable notoriety in film festivals around the world for its controversial, transgressive subject matter and overall gruesome presentation.
-It developed a significant cult following over the years, and won the Jury Prize for "Most Ground-Breaking Film" at the 2003 Fantasia Film Festival.
+Suicide Club gained considerable notoriety across film festivals around the world for its controversial, transgressive subject matter and gruesome presentation.
+It developed a significant cult following over the years, and won the Jury Prize for Most Ground-Breaking Film at the 2003 Fantasia Festival.

-Virginie Sélavy of Electric Sheep Magazine wrote that "Suicide Club has been described as 'muddled' and Sono criticised for not making his satire of pop culture and denunciation of the media clear enough.
-But the ambiguity of the film is precisely what makes it interesting".
-Andrew Borntrager from ‘Cinephiles without borders’ calls the movie ‘a surreal cult classic full of existential dread and poignant social commentary’.
+Virginie Sélavy of Electric Sheep Magazine wrote, "Suicide Club has been described as 'muddled' and Sono criticised for not making his satire of pop culture and denunciation of the media clear enough.
+But the ambiguity of the film is precisely what makes it interesting."
+Andrew Borntrager called the film "a surreal cult classic full of existential dread and poignant social commentary".
+According to Jenn Coulter from Visual Cult magazine, the film is "a visual smorgasbord of disturbing imagery".
+Coulter also mentions that it is almost impossible to explain the plot, determine the genre of the film, or even name the main characters, but overall it adds up to a disturbing yet important cinematic experience.

-According to Jenn Coulter from the Visual Cult Magazine, ‘it’s a visual smorgasbord of disturbing imagery’.
-He mentions that it is almost impossible to explain the plot, determine the genre of the film or even name the main characters, but overall it adds up to a disturbing yet important cinematic experience.
-On a contrary, Justine Peres Smith explains that Suicide Club has ‘thinly veiled leads’, but in ‘a world where characters want to cease their existence’ sticking to their individuality would be counterintuitive.
-According to Smith, Sono channels a direct opposite of almost all Western movies — instead of individualism, dictated by capitalism, he shows the desire to be consumed by the void.
+Justine Peres Smith stated that Suicide Club has "thinly veiled leads", but that sticking to their individuality in "a world where characters want to cease their existence" would be counterintuitive.
+According to Smith, Sono channels a direct opposite of almost all Western cinema: instead of individualism, dictated by capitalism, he shows the desire to be consumed by the void.